Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/lesson3.md

 1. Before we can run this, you need to get an API Key to be able to get stock prices from:
    [https://polygon.io/dashboard/login]().
 You can sign up for a free API Key by creating a login.

-1. Once the apiKey is provide, update the `appSettings.json` and paste it into this line:
+1. Once you have an apiKey, update the `appSettings.json` and paste it into this line:

     ```json
       "StockService": {